13 Days, 13 Nights: Filming

 Principal photography took place in Morocco, with additional scenes shot in France.
 Stunt sequences involved local performers and military advisors to recreate the Kabul chaos.

 Release

+The film had its world premiere out of competition of the 2025 Cannes Film Festival on 23 May.

 Box office

-The film opened in 526 French theaters but averaged only 206 spectators per screen, grossing $2.39 million worldwide against its €30 million budget.
-By July 2025, it had accrued 311,320 admissions in France.
+The film opened in 526 French theaters on 27 June 2025.
+It had 468 533 admissions at the French box office, grossing $4 million worldwide against its €30 million budget.

-The film's United States distribution rights were acquired by Samuel Goldwyn Films previous to The American French Film Festival in October.
+Its United States' distribution rights were acquired by Samuel Goldwyn Films shortly before the American French Film Festival in October.

 Critics

-13 Hours, 13 Day received generally positive reviews from critics, who highlighted its commitment to historical accuracy and the compelling performance of Roschdy Zem.
-Several reviewers, however, noted issues with the film's pacing, suggesting that the narrative momentum occasionally lagged.
+13 Jours, 13 Nuits received generally positive reviews from critics, who highlighted its commitment to historical accuracy and the compelling performance of Roschdy Zem.

 RTS (Switzerland) described the film as "a tense yet uneven tribute to unsung heroes," praising its depiction of the evacuation from Kabul but pointing out moments where the storytelling lost focus.

-Other critics commended the film’s attention to detail in recreating real-life events and credited Zem’s portrayal for bringing emotional depth to the story.

-Some reviewers felt that, despite its strengths, the film’s pacing and structure detracted from its overall impact.

-Overall, the film was recognized for shedding light on a significant historical event and for strong performances, even as it drew mixed reactions regarding its narrative flow.